MaxMelching/gwbar/README.md

 # GWBar

-A gravitational wave progressbar template for LaTeX beamer presentations.
+A gravitational-wave progressbar template for LaTeX beamer presentations.

 ## Usage